MAHASHANA/AGV-with-ROS/README.md

 3. Cartography
 In this rover, we will be using SLAM based on G-mapping.

-I worked on G-mapping and Hector mapping in 2D lidar and LOAM technique in 3D lidar(livox-mid40).We can use these two techniques combined a deploy a fully autonomus robot in underground mines and unkonwn areas .
+I worked on G-mapping and Hector mapping in 2D lidar and LOAM technique in 3D lidar(livox-mid40).We can use these two techniques combined and deploy a fully autonomus robot in underground mines and unkonwn areas.